felixadlen/xz/src/pages/stories/did-we-find-inspiration.md

 - <span style="font-weight: 600;">Do something intentionally as ugly or bad as possible</span>

-  Just to get rid of that paralized state of not knowing what to do at all.
+  Just to get rid of that paralyzed state of not knowing what to do at all.

 - <span style="font-weight: 600;">Challenge yourself just like kids play "the floor is lava"</span>